ruoyuwang1995nya/pfd-kit/docs/usage/guide-on-script.md

 Within the task group settings, you define the configuration index number, the number of samples, simulation temperatures, pressures, time step, number of simulation steps, etc. In the mentioned task group, each MD simulation starts from 3 randomly chosen frames of the perturbed structures of the first initial configuration, as indicated in the `conf_idx` setting.

 The `fp` part sets the first principle calculation.
 Detailed parameters can be referenced in the DPGEN2 documentation.
-Below is an example configuration for running ABACUS:
+Below is an example configuration for running VASP:

 ```json
 "fp": {